Want to taste some Italian desserts during your next trip to Italy? Italy is a country that’s world-renowned for its desserts.

-The Sfogliatelle is an Italian pastry made with layers of thin rolled pasta dough and filled with ricotta cheese.
-It’s similar to the French croissants, but a bit more crunchy to hold that delicious ricotta filling.
+Sfogliatelle is an Italian pastry made with layers of thin rolled pasta dough and filled with ricotta cheese.
+It’s similar to French croissants, but is a bit more crunchy to hold that delicious ricotta filling.

-It’s a must to try when sitting down at a café in Italy while drinking an espresso.
+It’s a must to taste when sitting down at a café in Italy while drinking an espresso.
 They’re simply delicious!

-Cannoli is one popular sweet in Italy.
+Cannoli is one of the most popular sweets in Italy.
 It’s a tube-shaped shell of crispy pastry filled with whipped ricotta.

 You can eat these plain or with different kinds of flavors and fillings.
 I personally like them plain, or those with chocolate flavor.

-It’s delicious, so it’s a must to try when you’re in Italy.
+It’s delicious, so it’s a must to taste while you’re in Italy.

-In addition to being so yummy, it also makes a perfect Italian souvenir to bring back home for your friends and family.
+In addition to being so yummy, it also makes a perfect Italian souvenir to bring back home to friends and family.

-It’s truly one of the most delicious Italian desserts, so make sure to try one when you’re in Italy.
+It’s one of the most delicious Italian desserts, so make sure to taste one in Italy.

 Biscotti are almond biscuits that originate from Prato in Italy.
 These biscuits are dry and crunchy due to being baked twice in the oven.

-You can eat it plain or dip it in a drink.
+You can eat them plain or dip them in a drink.
 Locals prefer to dip it in Vin Santo, which is an Italian dessert wine.

 This classic dessert is made from ladyfingers drenched in rum-infused coffee syrup, mascarpone cream, and chocolate.

-Tiramsu is a fluffy, flavorful dessert that you have to try when you’re in Italy.
+Tiramsu is a fluffy and flavorful dessert that you have to taste while you’re in Italy.

 Semifreddo is a semi-frozen dessert that’s made from eggs, sugar, and cream.
-It has a texture of frozen mousse, and is really delicious – especially on a hot summers day.
+It has a texture of frozen mousse and is simply delicious – especially on a hot summers day.

 Pasticciotto is an Italian short-crust pastry filled with ricotta cheese or egg custard.
-It originates from Apulia in Southern Italy, which is one of the best places to taste it.
+It originates from Apulia in Southern Italy, which is one of the best places to eat it.

-It’s typically served warm during breakfast, but can also be eaten at any time of the day.
+It’s typically served warm for breakfast, but can also be eaten at any other time during the day as a snack.